Spaced Repetition Technique

 Spaced repetition teaches you when you should review the topic to interrupt the Forgetting Curve.
 On the other hand, active recall teaches you how you review the topic and strengthen the memory trace.
 They are two halves of the same cognitive superpower.

 Say you decide to follow the spaced repetition technique perfectly.
 You make a schedule, stick by it, but when it comes to reviewing the document, you simply read the book.
-That would be a passive learning methodology, which won’t test your memory or learning.
-You would get the hint and then, through it, get the answers.
+That would be a passive learning methodology, which won't test your memory or learning.
 However, Active Recall forces your brain to recall the information without any visual hint.
 You depend solely on your memory.
-This way of forcefully recalling the information, without prompts, is what makes the memory pathway dramatically ber.
-The result of the combinations?
+This way of forcefully recalling the information, without prompts, is what makes the memory pathway dramatically stronger.
+The result of the combination?

 The combination maximises the "Testing Effect", which shows that testing yourself is the best way to maximise your learning efficiency.
 By spacing out demanding testing or reviews, active retrieval sessions, you minimise the overall time spent studying while maximising the duration of your memory retention.